ScEpTIC Configuration¶

 Target System¶

-variable specifies the system configuration that ScEpTIC will emulate.
+The system variable specifies the system configuration that ScEpTIC will emulate.

 ScEpTIC provides various pre-defined system configurations:

-You can find these system configurations inside ScEpTIC/emulator/intermittent_executor/configurator
+You can find these system configurations inside ScEpTIC/emulator/intermittent_executor/configurator.

-To create a new configuration, you can simply add a new python file inside that folder, and specify the memory_configuration
+To create a new configuration, you can simply add a new python file inside that folder, and specify the memory_configuration and checkpoint_mechanism_configuration dictionaries as we describe in the next sections.

-value the name of the created python file.
+Then, you need to specify as system value the name of the created python file.

-, and then we need to specify the memory configuration of the system and the settings of the checkpoint mechanism, as we describe next.
+Instead, to use a custom configuration, we need to set system to custom, and then we need to specify the memory configuration of the system and the settings of the checkpoint mechanism, as we describe next.

 system = 'custom'